AntonioTorres23/OpenGL_Notes/Parallax Mapping.md

 ![[Pasted image 20251113121351.png]]

-When spanned over a plane,
+When spanned over a plane, each vertex is displaced based on the sampled height value in the height map, transforming a plane to a rough bumpy surface based on a material's geometric properties